-On September 25, 2013, we entered into an underwriting agreement with Stifel, Nicolaus & Company, Incorporated, as the representative of the underwriters named therein, or the Stifel Underwriters, relating to the issuance and sale of 13,750,000 shares of our Common Stock.
+On September 25, 2013, we entered into an underwriting agreement with Stifel, Nicolaus & Company, Incorporated, as the representative of the underwriters named therein, relating to the issuance and sale of 13,750,000 shares of our Common Stock.
 The price to the public in the offering was \$2.40 per share.
 The net proceeds to us from this offering were approximately \$30.2 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
 The offering closed on September 30, 2013.

-During 2013 certain individuals exercised stock options to purchase an aggregate of 75,423 shares of our Common Stock for approximately \$31,000.
+During the year ended December 31, 2013, certain individuals exercised options to purchase an aggregate of 75,423 shares of our Common Stock for approximately \$31,000.